RenzHoly/blog/resume.md

 - Rich engineering experience and good base of algorithm
 - Passionate about the latest technologies and the principles behind them
 - Familiar with Node.js, Java, C. Know about Groovy, Haskell
-- Practiced with TDD and regular design patterns
+- Practiced TDD and regular design patterns
-- Experience with OS, compiler, SCM, demoboard, Raspberry Pi
+- Experience in OS, compiler, SCM, demoboard, Raspberry Pi
-- Translated several entries on MDN, pulled some requests to open source projects
+- Translated several entries on MDN, contributed pull requests to open source projects
 - Applied for a gap year in college and had a 5-month internship in a startup company
 - 6 years experience of using Linux
 - 2nd prize of NOIP